 27.5.3 Integrated Balancing Authority Areas.

-To the extent sufficient data is available or adequate estimates can be made for an IBAA, the FNM used by the CAISO for the CAISO Markets Processes will include a model of the IBAA’s network topology.
-The CAISO monitors but does not enforce the network Constraints for an IBAA in running the CAISO Markets Processes, unless enforcement of such Constraints is allowed under a Market Efficiency Enhancement Agreement.
+To the extent sufficient data are available or adequate estimates can be made for an IBAA, the FNM used by the CAISO for the CAISO Markets Processes will include a model of the IBAA’s network topology.
+The CAISO monitors but does not enforce the network Constraints for an IBAA in running the CAISO Markets Processes.
 Similarly, the CAISO models the resistive component for transmission losses on an IBAA but does not allow such losses to determine LMPs that apply for pricing transactions to and from an IBAA and the CAISO Balancing Authority Area, unless allowed under a Market Efficiency Enhancement Agreement.
 As described in Section 27.5.3.4, for Bids and Schedules between the CAISO Balancing Authority Area and the IBAA, the CAISO will model the associated sources and sinks that are external to the CAISO Balancing Authority Area using individual or aggregated System Resource injections and withdrawals at locations in the FNM that allow the impact of such injections and withdrawals on the CAISO Balancing Authority Area to be reflected in the CAISO Markets Processes as accurately as possible given the information available to the CAISO.

 * * *